victorfreitas/wpupper-share-buttons/readme.txt

 = 3.28 =

-* New: Behance follow us
+* NEW: Behance follow us
-* New: Buffer share button
+* NEW: Buffer share button
 * Share Telegram on desktop available.
 * Bug fix. [related by @ablekinetic]